kenchqt/kenchqt/README.md

 # 👾 Kenji

-Kench Lawas is a dedicated Information Technology student specializing in web development, passionate about building innovative and user-friendly online solutions.
+Kenji, an Information Technology student focused on web development, passionate about creating user-friendly websites.

-Let me know if you'd like further adjustments!

 ---